leonv024/dbpwn/README.md

 Search for database credentials

 ## WARNING
-Usd with VPN or proxychains
+Use with VPN or proxychains

 ## Usage: